 WHO WE ARE

-MARY CORK has over 15 years of experience in both not-for-profit and commercial contemporary art.
-During this time she has developed, curated and delivered visual arts projects, and offered support to arts organisations such as The British Council (Bahrain), More Than Ponies, Auto Italia, Block Universe, Whitstable Biennale, Open School East, Auto Italia and Studio Voltaire.
+MARY CORK has over 15 years of experience in both the commercial and not-for-profit contemporary art sectors.
+During this time she has worked with and supported a range of visual arts organisations such as Visual Arts South West, Artquest, Procreate Project, The British Council (Bahrain), Block Universe.
+She’s a trustee for Cubitt, and serves on advisory boards for Auto Italia and More Than Ponies (New Forest).

-Until Jan 2020, Mary was Head of Development at Wysing Arts Centre.
-Previous to this she was Director at both Pilar Corrias Gallery (2016–18) and The Approach (2011–16).
-She has lectured on BA Culture, Criticism, and Curation at Central Saint Martin’s and BA Fine Art at Arts University Bournemouth, amongst others, working with students through curating and professional development workshops, seminars and lectures.
+Mary was Head of Development at Wysing Arts Centre (2018 - 20).
+Previous to this she was Director at both Pilar Corrias Gallery (2016 - 18) and The Approach (2011 - 16).
+She is a regular lecturer on BA Fine Art at Arts University Bournemouth and has been a regular visiting tutor on BA Culture, Criticism and Curation at Central Saint Martin’s and other courses, working with students through curating and professional development workshops, seminars and lectures.
 Mary holds an MFA in Curating from Goldsmiths, University of London.

 KATE PHILLIMORE has extensive experience working across specialisms including public realm commissioning, publishing and collection consulting.
 Kate's focus is commissioning artists working in socially engaged, public contexts.
 She has worked on a variety of high profile public art commissions for clients such as Crossrail, Canal & River Trust, The Royal Docks and the GLA.
 Kate was Assistant Curator with the Whitstable Biennale for three iterations where she established an artists professional development network.